07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 Regarding Marriage

-General marriage rates (for all races) fell a lot the past 70 years.
+General marriage rates fell a lot in New Zealand the past 70 years.

 The breakdown of marriage (which is at the centre of family structure) is directly connected to an increase in ill-health in multiple areas in practically all data.
-We don’t hear about this much these days only because it has become unfashionable to talk about.
-Those doing the surveys now fail to ask the necessary questions, or simply choose not to show us the connection.
+We don’t hear about this much these days only because it’s unfashionable to talk about.
+Those doing the surveys are either failing to ask necessary questions, or are now choosing not to show us the connection between marriage and wellbeing.
+Without question, however, the connection exists!

 When a marriage ends,